astrobytes-edu/astr596-modeling-universe/01-course-info/06-why-astr596-is-different.md

   name: python3
 ---

-# Why ASTR 596 is Designed This Way
+# Why ASTR 596 is Different

-## TL;DR: This Course Prepares You for Research Reality
+:::{note} **TL;DR:** This Course Prepares You for Research Reality

-Traditional courses teach you to follow recipes and get right answers.
+Traditional lecture-based courses teach you to follow recipes and get right answers.
 Research requires creating solutions to problems nobody has solved yet.
 This course bridges that gap through:

 - **"Glass box" modeling** - Build it yourself to truly understand it.
 - **Productive struggle** - Embrace confusion and frustration as the beginning of discovery.